allenai/container/README.md

 ```
 ## Downstream task on SMCA-DETR, Retinanet and Mask RCNN
 Code will be released seperately.

+# News
+Container V2 with much better performance will be released soon.
+Stay tuned.

 # License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.